by Chelsea Biondolillo

 He said, Your body is like the Gulf.
 And I blushed.

 All towns start the same, at the edges where the freeway meets them.
 The billboards always advertise dentists and divorce lawyers—the bastions of new beginnings; the first buildings are reliably gas stations, fast food drive-thrus, and mobile home parks.
 Later, the heart of the place opens itself up and it is welcoming or it is not.

-of Mexico.
+He meant, of Mexico.
 It was the largest body of water he’d ever seen.
 When I strode into it, years before we met, I was stung by jellyfish and bitten by black flies.
 My body and that Gulf—are you kidding?
 I never said, later, I hate the Gulf, too.
 He was trying to be poetic.
 I was trying to convince myself to stay with him.

 Instead, I fled him and his sliding, low-slung deltas.
 His melting into that shallow, tepid sea, silty ton by ton.
 I couldn’t be a wife again.
 I disappeared for two weeks into Denali.
 I wanted to, but couldn’t stay there.